 When Chi Fan Tsang, Christie’s Head of Chinese Ceramics and Works of Art, first saw this falangcai bowl it made an immediate impression on her.
 ‘The colours were so vibrant, they ignited the senses,’ she recalls of that initial encounter.

-At the time the bowl — which is offered in Hong Kong in A Dream Realised: Kangxi’s Ultimate Falangcai Bowl on 27 November — was in the collection of the flamboyant art dealer Robert Chang, a legendary figure in the world of Chinese porcelain.
+At the time the bowl — which was sold in Hong Kong on 27 November 2019 for HK$87,200,000 — was in the collection of the flamboyant art dealer Robert Chang, a legendary figure in the world of Chinese porcelain.

 Falangcai, which can be translated as ‘foreign colours’, refers to porcelains painted in the imperial workshops of the Forbidden City in Beijing with enamels partly introduced from the West.
 It was made exclusively for the imperial court and royal family.

-The blue-enamelled reign mark on the base of the bowl indicates that it was made during the reign of the Kangxi Emperor (r.1654-1722), one of the greatest rulers in the history of China.
-As well as being a talented literati with a curious mind and deep interest in science and art, he was widely admired for his statesmanship and benevolence.
+The blue-enamelled reign mark on the base of the bowl indicates that it was made during the reign of the Kangxi Emperor (r.
+1654-1722), one of the greatest rulers in the history of China, famed for his deep interest in science and art.

 In fact, the Kangxi emperor was a workaholic.
-There are reports of him rising at 4am to practice calligraphy and painting before attending to state affairs, and in his workshops where, it is recorded that he personally checked every piece of porcelain sent from the city of Jingdezhen to be enamelled for his personal collection.
+There are reports of him rising at 4am to practice calligraphy and painting before attending to state affairs.
+It is recorded that he personally visited his workshops to check every piece of porcelain sent from the city of Jingdezhen to be enamelled for his collection.

 The falangcai bowl is one such object.
 Its beauty lies in the seductive European-influenced painting technique perfected by master craftsmen in the imperial workshops in Beijing.